women-techsters-capstone-team-68/FashionLink-App/README.md

 ## 📊 2.
 Dataset

-The dataset used in this notebook is:
+The dataset used for this project is the fashionlink_dataset

 It contains information such as:
 - Client and artisan locations